The Sake-Confection Hypothesis: A Guide to Pairing Sake and Dessert

 I found just the sake in Dewazakura’s Tobiroku Ginjo “Festival of Stars”.
 A dry sparkling sake made in the nigori method, the unfiltered style adds texture, while the sake remains effervescent, brisk and bright on the palate.
 Sufficient sweetness to avoid a flat feeling on the palate; minimally filtered to produce a round, satisfying body; and sparkling to brighten the palate and match the tart elements.
 A delightful pairing.
 Leave the ochoko on the shelf and dust off the Champagne flutes for this sake.
 A million mesmerizing bubbles are concentrated upward in a steady, beautiful and vertical stream of fizzy delight.
 Even the French would enjoy this pairing.

-Cheesecake: the Dessert of Champions.
+Cheesecake: the Dessert of Champions

 Cheesecake has been around for a while.
 A very long while.
 It's origins can be traced back over thousands of years to ancient Greece, where it was served to athletes during the Olympic Games held in 776 B.C. as a source of energy and to increase competitiveness.
 The world’s first confection performance enhancer.

 Today, there are countless cheesecake recipes stretching across the globe and, naturally, each region believes its ingredients and methods are superior.
 One ingredient, however, remains universal: cheese.
 Italians use ricotta cheese, while the Greeks utilize mizithra or feta.
-Germans prefer cottage cheese, and, of course, there are those brilliant Americans with their cream cheese.
+Germans prefer cottage cheese, and, of course, there are those brilliant Americans with their cream cheese contribution.

 My decadent, rich and creamy treat is made courtesy of Whole Foods, in four tantalizing flavors: vanilla, Oreo, raspberry, and key lime.

 I turned again to my old reliable: Kamoizumi Brewery's Nigori Ginjo "Summer Snow."
 On the palate, the sake was slightly sweet with a rich, creamy texture and flavors of peach, lemon, coconut and melon.
 Texture in this pairing worked splendidly, as the cheesecake (vanilla and Oreo, in particular) was made more creamy and the vanilla more pronounced.
 The Oreo and nigori took the best overall pairing award by a substantial margin, with the creamy texture of the nigori and flavor profile accentuating the creaminess of the cheesecake and bringing the creamy Oreo center to life.
-I can say with confidence that one would be hard-pressed to find a better sidekick for Oreo cheesecake.
+I can say with confidence that one would be hard-pressed to find a superior sidekick for Oreo cheesecake.

-A Masu of Mochi Ice Cream.
+A Masu of Mochi Ice Cream

 It seems only fitting to conclude my global pairing expedition with a Japanese twist on one of the most well-traveled desserts.
 My favorite frozen treat in the world, mochi ice cream is a wonderfully harmonious combination of ice cream wrapped in a thin layer of mochi, a sweetened Japanese rice cake made with glutinous rice flour.
 Sweet, creamy, with a slightly chewy outer layer, and occasionally dipped in chocolate.
 Pure, bite-sized delight.
 Life doesn’t always come wrapped in sweet mochi confection.
 But it should.